AdityaBahl/CP-GFG/readme.md

 1. Basic
 2. Efficient

-_Both ways are absolutely correct.
-However what they are different in is their efficiency!_
+_Both ways are absolutely correct._
 _It is not necessary that the efficient solution is more efficient than the basic one solely on the running time complexity._
 _It may mean that the efficient solution is better in terms of :-_